 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed three concepts that focus on the HIPAA guidelines related to minors.
+In the last section, we discussed three concepts that focus on the HIPAA guidelines related to minors.
 These three concepts related to HIPAA guidelines on minors include: autonomy; State Law vs. HIPAA; and exemptions.

-On this track, we will examine three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
+In this section, we will examine three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
 These risks for boundary breaking due to the sharing of HIPAA approved information on the internet include: nationwide database; hackers; and errors in correspondence.

-Erica, age 38, was a diagnosed as being schizophrenic who learned about the database from an article on the internet.
+Erica, age 38, was diagnosed as being schizophrenic.
+She learned about the database from an article on the internet.
 Erica developed extremely paranoid delusions in which the government was watching her every move.
 Obviously, the knowledge of the new database worsened her condition, and eventually, she refused to attend sessions because she believed that I worked for the people who were after her.

-For example, the confidential records of thousands of patients were stolen from the University of Washington Medical Center in 2001, and in Philadelphia, at the Drexel University College of Medicine's database 5,000 neurosurgery patients records were accessed last year.
+For example, the confidential records of thousands of patients were stolen from the University of Washington Medical Center in 2001.
+And in Philadelphia, from the Drexel University College of Medicine's database, 5,000 neurosurgery patients records were accessed last year.
 Even Microsoft and the Pentagon, with state of the art computer security systems, were recently victims of hackers.

 In addition to hackers, the databases may not be safe even from the people with legitimate access to them.
 In the medical world, for instance, a public health worker gave two newspapers a computer disk with 4,000 names of HIV-positive individuals.
 A banker called due the mortgages on cancer patients after cross-referencing information he obtained as a county health board member.